Learn About Civil Engineering Jobs from a Civil Engineer Professional

 I attended Louisiana Tech University, where I earned my BS in Civil Engineering and my MS in Engineering.
 My education helped me to understand the value of looking at a problem from more than one angle, developing alternative solutions and then trying to provide the best solution.
 Also, I learned the importance of asking for help, and realized that teamwork is integral in successful project completion.

-What are some significant current and future trends in civil engineering jobs?
+What are some current trends in civil engineering jobs?

 I would say sustainability and green initiatives that are good for the environment.
 For me as a bridge engineer, this would mean trying to provide the smallest footprint possible that has the least effect on the environment, and using recycled material as much as possible.
 Overall, the “green building movement” is providing an opportunity for engineers to think outside the box about the short-term and long-term effects of their designs, and provide solutions that minimize the impact on the environment.

-What do you enjoy most about civil engineering?
-What are some of the greatest challenges?
+What do you enjoy most about the job?
+What are its challenges?

 I really enjoy the group of engineers and CADD technicians that I work with every day, and how we work together as a team to complete a project.
 Their enthusiasm for their work and the way each individual approaches a project makes each endeavor unique and interesting.
 Although some designs are tougher than others, the greatest challenge is making sure you have enough personnel available to complete a project.
 It is a constant balancing act.
 Project management is one of those areas you don’t really study enough while in college, but you get a lot of on-the-job training after college.

-Is there a lot of growth potential in the civil engineering field?
+Is there a lot of growth potential in the field?

 The growth potential is extraordinary.
 Depending upon the firm, you can stay in the technical area, or move into the management area.
 Either area offers the opportunity to be an expert in your field.
 Also, you can always start your own company.
 I believe that engineering is one of the best fields to enter if you want to engage in an interesting and satisfying profession, and be highly successful.